ElektorLabs/Arduino/README.md

 Use the Arduino IDE Boards Manager to install this package, as follows:
 - Open the Arduino IDE's Preferences dialog: File -> Preferences
-- Add one (or all, separate multiple URLs with commas) of the URLs above to the edit box "Additional Boards Manager URLs" (Arduino IDE 1.6.6 or higher, or 1.8.x or higher, not 1.7.x).
+- Add one (or all, separate multiple URLs with commas) of the URLs above to the edit box "Additional Boards Manager URLs" (Arduino IDE 1.6.6 or higher, or 1.8.x, not 1.7.x).
 - Open the IDE's Boards Manager: Tools -> Board -> Boards Manager
 - As Type (upper left corner) select Contributed.
 You should now see at least one entry for Elektor boards.
 - Click on the entry that you want to install to make the install button appear.